Skip to main content

 If anything in this document is unclear or you have concerns about a particular permission, our support team would be happy to walk through it with you.

 One important note: ServiceTitan does not allow different permission sets per customer, so the permissions requested are applied globally across all SetSale users.
-We are actively working to remove unused permissions from our configuration so this concern becomes moot for everyone.
+We are actively working to remove unused permissions from our configuration.

 Did this answer your question?